dxrazy/hi-world/README.md

 this is me

-"and the vioces in his head!"
+"and the voices in his head!"